Hypurrnating/hytato/README.md

 # potato
  Module for storing python dictionaries in a different format.

+Currently the max supported python version is python 3.5, however I plan on making it compatible with atleast python 3.3, and maybe 3.0

 ### why?
 cause why not?\
 Needed a way to store data in a way that fit *my* needs, and so decided to create potato(lib)